KhomsiAdam/create-express-rest-ts/README.md

 export default endpoints;
 ```

-*Endpoints by default have the `is.Auth` middleware that require a user to be authenticated to access them, you can either omit it if you want an endpoint to be public, or speficy which user role is allowed (`is.Admin` or `is.User`), from `src/middlewares/isAuth.ts`:
+*Endpoints by default have the `is.Auth` middleware that require a user to be authenticated to access them, you can either omit it if you want an endpoint to be public, or specify which user role is allowed (`is.Admin` or `is.User`), from `src/middlewares/isAuth.ts`:

 ```javascript
 import { NextFunction, Request, Response } from 'express';